Yelling isn’t Necessary – But Firmness Is

 “But,” one mom said, “I thought talking and showing emotion are signs of a healthy family, leading to closeness in family life.”
 And that is true when they’re used in the right way.
 Unfortunately, when added to the instruction process, these two ingredients often confuse children and don’t give them the clear boundaries they need.
 These are two good things, just in the wrong place at the wrong time.

-Yes, it is true that anger works.
+Part of the problem is that anger often works.
 It quiets children, moves them toward the car when it’s time to go, and motivates them to clean their rooms.
 But anger and harshness have a downside.
-They build walls of resistance in children, and over years contribute to distance in relationships.
+They damage relationship and build walls of resistance in children over time.